Transforming Inclusion Conference

 - Faye Heming: School Support Solutions: Adaptive Teaching

-Reaffirmed the power of connection between leaders, institutions, and communities as the foundation for long-term, sustainable improvement in education across the county and beyond.
+Reaffirm the power of connection between leaders, institutions, and communities as the foundation for long-term, sustainable improvement in education across the county and beyond.